 Developments in the New York City Labor Market

-The city's seasonally adjusted unemployment rate was 5.5 in November, down 0.1 percent from November 2024.
-New York State's rate was 4.5 percent in November 2025.
-The share of the city's working age population (16+) who were either employed or looking for a job stood at 62.4 in November.
+The city's seasonally adjusted unemployment rate was 5.8 in February, up one tenth of a percent from January and up 1.0% from February 2025.
+New York State's rate was 4.6 percent in February 2026.
+The share of the city's working age population (16+) who were either employed or looking for a job stood at 62.8 in February.

 Industry Data